NYPL/fedora_ingest_rails/documentation/amazon-and-ecs.md

 * It should be on a private subnet.
 * It should be in a security group named `fedora-ingest-rails-ecs-cluster-[tier]`.
   * That VPC can allow SSH from our internal network.
-  * It should allow TCP on ports (0-65535) from the security group of the load balancer. (this is for dynamic port binding see above)
+  * It should allow TCP on all ports (0-65535) from the security group of the load balancer. (this is for dynamic port binding see above)

 ## Web Application